Code of Ethics

 In addition, the U.S. government has a number of laws and regulations regarding business gratuities which may be accepted by U.S. government personnel.
 The promise, offer or delivery to any official or employee of the U.S. government of a gift, favor or other gratuity in violation of these rules would not only violate Company policy, but could also be a criminal offense.
 State and local governments, as well as foreign governments, may have similar rules.
 The General Counsel can provide guidance to you in this area.

 The United States and many other countries have enacted embargo rules that prohibit business transactions with certain specified countries or individuals that may pose threats to national security and foreign policy.
 Under these embargo rules, the importation, exportation or transshipment, directly, or indirectly, of certain goods or services to or from blocked countries or designated individuals (or providing financing for such transactions) is prohibited.
 This includes approving, financing, facilitating, guaranteeing, or causing a foreign person (or entity) to perform such transactions on your behalf.
 U.S. sanctions prohibit these transactions both by U.S. persons and by foreign persons on behalf of U.S. persons.
 Violating these embargo rules is not only a violation of Company policy, but may also result in significant civil and criminal penalties, including jail time, for both you and the Company.
 To request approval to conduct business in a foreign country, or for a list of current U.S. sanctioned countries or individuals, please contact the General Counsel.
-The Company’s specific policies and expectations with respect to such trade embargo rules are set forth in the GUESS?
-Trade Embargo Compliance Policy, a copy of which is available under the Legal Department folder on the Guess Connect website.

 The Company's policy is to release data of public importance at the earliest appropriate time consistent with the need to both maintain confidentiality of information before final decisions are made and to avoid endangering the Company's business through disclosure of information potentially advantageous to competitors.
 All public statements, oral or written, must be accurate, with no material omissions.
 Information that could reasonably be expected to have an impact on the market for GUESS? securities may be released only through the Chairman, Chief Executive Officer, President, Chief Financial Officer, or General Counsel.
-All inquiries from financial analysts, media representatives, or financial consultants should also be directed to the Chairman, Chief Executive Officer, President, Chief Financial Officer or the General Counsel.
+All inquiries from financial analysts, media representatives, or financial consultants should be directed to the Chairman, Chief Executive Officer, President, Chief Financial Officer, Vice President of Investor Relations or the General Counsel.
 Financial information and results, including projections, forecasts, and forward looking statements, should not be supplied in business proposals, presentations, or advertising, presented to the press or released to local media without express prior approval and review by either the Chairman, Chief Executive Officer, President, Chief Financial Officer or General Counsel.

 You are entrusted with protecting the Company's property and ensuring its efficient use.
 Acts of dishonesty against the Company or its customers involving theft, destruction or misappropriation of property, including inventory, money, office equipment or supplies or any other items of value, are, of course, prohibited.
 Falsification, alteration or substitution of records for the purpose of concealing or aiding such acts is also prohibited.
 All Company property should be used for legitimate business purposes.